The cryptocurrency industry has created lots of opportunities for new exciting projects to enter the market — one of them is Cardano and its coin!

 To help raise funds for the development of Cardano, the team raised $63 million during its ICO.
 Since then, the ADA coin has reached heights of $33 billion in market capitalization!

 Note: ICO stands for “Initial Coin Offering”.
 It is a way for cryptocurrency companies to raise funds.
 In the first three months of 2018 alone, more than $6 billion was raised in ICO’s!

 So, now that you understand how Cardano and the ADA cryptocurrency started, as well as what they plan to do, then the next part of my guide is going to explain how it works.

 How Does Cardano Work?

-First, it is important to understand how the Cardano blockchain functions, which can be split into two different layers.
+First, it is important to understand how the Cardano blockchain functions.
+It can be split into two different layers:

 - Settlement Layer: The settlement layer has been built and is now fully operational.
 This allows users to send and receive ADA coins, wallet to wallet.
 This is similar to how users can transfer Ethereum (ETH) to each other.

 - Computation Layer: The computation layer is still being developed.
 Once it is launched, it will allow users to create and enter into smart contracts.